Chris Tang: Republic of China / Taiwan

-Tony Chan Tong-ka
+Tony Chan Tong-kai

 In October 2021, when the mother of Amber Poon Hiu-wing invited Tang to meet with her, Tang did not show up.
 Tang blamed Taiwan and said that "Taiwan is part of China.
 No matter how much Taiwan would like to manipulate politics, they can never change the fact that Taiwan is part of China.
 I hope Taiwan would stop political manipulation, bring justice to light and allow Chan Tong-kai to go to Taiwan."
 Poon's mother criticized Tang and said "Their salaries are paid by Hong Kong people, they should fulfil their responsibility, either put Chan Tong-kai on trial in Hong Kong, or put him on a plane for him to surrender in Taiwan."

 In September 2022, Tang again blamed "political reasons" for Chan not being able to be sent to Taiwan.

 Filmography

 In an interview with Clifton Ko, a Hong Kong director, Tang revealed that he, following his schoolmates during university time, worked as a bit part in two of Ko's films to make some money, with a daily salary of HKD700 in 1984.